 Each residency will be 4 to 5 days on campus.

 By accreditation standards, we are required to visit or conduct a video tour of each location where students may be completing activities.
-To accomplish this verification process, the student will be required to pay a non-refundable fee for the visit.
-This fee will be charged as part of the MOR 301 - Introduction to Funeral Service course and is utilized to offset the cost of the visit from the faculty member or another DMACC representative.
+To accomplish this verification process, the student will be required to complete a form (which will be sent at the time of admission) and create a video tour of the funeral home to be submitted to the program prior to the completing any activities in that funeral home.